suamin/MedDistant19/README.md

 ## Overview

-*MedDistant19* is a distantly supervised biomedical relation extraction (Bio-DSRE) corpus obtained by aligning the PubMed MEDLINE abstracts from 2019 with the SNOMED-CT knowledge graph (KG), derived from the UMLS Metathesaurus 2019.
-Lack of benchmark, reproducibility, and other inconsistencies in previous works called for the curation of such a resource, leading to a more challenging benchmark.
+*MedDistant19* is a distantly supervised biomedical relation extraction (Bio-DSRE) corpus obtained by aligning the PubMed MEDLINE abstracts from 2019 with the SNOMED-CT knowledge graph (KG) derived from the UMLS Metathesaurus 2019.

 ## Installation